HaoguangYang/Mobile_Manipulation_Dev/README.md

 sudo -H pip install numpy pyserial pymysql boto3 twilio opencv-contrib-python pyrealsense2 catkin_make -DCMAKE_BUILD_TYPE=Release
 ```

+If using Python 2, the compatible version of pip is `<21.0`.

-If using Python 2, the compatible version of pymysql is 0.x.
+If using Python 2, the compatible version of pymysql is `<1.0`.

 Setup passwordless sudo for the current user: add the following line to `/etc/sudoers` **second line before ending** (Replace username with the actual username)